NEW OBLIGATION TO DISCLOSE UBOs

 WHO MUST REGISTER?

 The new obligation concerns almost all legal persons, especially corporations.
-Exceptions apply only to subjects of public administration and issuers of securities which are publicly traded on registered security exchanges.
+Exceptions apply only to subjects of public administration, issuers of securities which are publicly traded on registered security exchanges and subjects already registered in the Register of Public Sector Partners2.

 Foundations, non-investment funds, and non-profit organizations providing generally beneficial services must register details of their ultimate beneficial owners with their respective registers.